FAS2024/FAS2024/README.md

 ## At a glance

 - 5+ years building backend systems and APIs
+- Experience building and maintaining production-ready systems
-- Built systems used by 20,000+ users
+- Built systems used by 20,000+ users and improved performance through caching and async processing
 - Focus on reliability, performance, and clean architecture
-- Comfortable owning services from design to deployment
+- Comfortable owning services end-to-end (design, API, deployment, monitoring)
 - Repos include Docker, CI, tests, and API documentation where relevant

 ---